angeldollface/dollscript/README.markdown

 ## ABOUT :books:

 I've always been very interested in making my own programming language and decided to make something interesting in my favourite programming in the whole world, Rust.
-This language was designed by me and is inspired by my absolute favourite girlies in the world, the girls with a passion 4 fashion, the [Bratz dolls](https://bratz.com).
+The *Dollscript* language was designed by me and is inspired by my absolute favourite girlies in the world, the girls with a passion 4 fashion, the [Bratz dolls](https://bratz.com).
 This repository contains the source code for the ***Dollscript*** interpreter.

 ## TODO :gear: